Why Does My Automatic Feeder Keep Disconnecting from WiFi? — 6 Fixes (2026)

 Why Does My Smart Feeder Lose WiFi?

-1. Your Feeder Only Supports 2.4GHz WiFi
+1. Check Which WiFi Band Your Feeder Supports

-4. Router Channel Switching Interrupts the Connection
+4. Router Channel Switching Can Interrupt the Connection

 Quick Troubleshooting Checklist